nvisnjic/nvisnjic.github.com/_posts/2015-01-08-new-construction-options.md

 ---
 title: "Building it, one commit at a time"
 description: "The road from an empty GitHub repository to a pretty decent and functional minimal website.
-Thou it's far from finished and there's still work to be done."
+Though it's far from finished and there's still work to be done."
 layout: post
 tags: Jekyll, GitHub